 Motorcycle accident rates could be reduced further if more motorists accepted the increasing number of motorcyclists on Atlanta’s streets, and respected the rights of these people to be there.

-The Atlanta motorcycle accident attorneys at the Katz Law Firm represent persons injured in bicycle accidents in the metro Atlanta region and across Georgia.
+The Atlanta motorcycle accident attorneys at the Katz Personal Injury Lawyers represent persons injured in bicycle accidents in the metro Atlanta region and across Georgia.